Looking for an English school in Miami Beach?

-As one of the most exotic, exciting, and vibrant places in North America, Miami Beach is the perfect place for those who would like to improve their English skills while enjoying the fantastic summer culture all year long.
+As one of the most exotic, exciting, and vibrant places in North America, Miami Beach is the perfect place for students looking for an English school in Miami, to improve their language skills while enjoying the fantastic summer culture all year long.

-Our campus is located in the heart of the historic Art Deco District, steps away from the white sand and clear blue water of the beach.
-Spending long, relaxing afternoons, talking with your friends, people-watching at a sidewalk café or listening to great sounds in a jazz bar. are just many of the great activities in Miami.
-Miami’s lively bar and club scene is great for evening events.
-Whether you want to spend the day studying on the beach, working on your tan or exploring the city’s tropical flavor, Zoni Campus, Miami Beach has options to satisfy everyone.
+Our campus is located in the heart of the historic Art Deco District, steps away from the white sand and clear blue sea.
+Spend time after class people-watching at a sidewalk café or listening to great sounds in a jazz bar – Miami Beach offers so many great activities.

-What makes Zoni Miami Beach an attractive option for ESL students is the variety of courses we offer.
-For those who are looking to study at a college or university, we offer TOEFL iBT and Cambridge ESOL test preparation courses with experienced instructors.
-For our business-minded clients, we have intensive ESL for Business classes.
-Our popular Premium Intensive English Program (PIEP) will help you to improve all aspects of your English skills as quickly as possible.
+One of the things that makes Zoni Miami Beach such an attractive school for ESL students is the variety of courses we offer.
+For those who are looking to study at a college or university, we offer TOEFL iBT and Cambridge ESOL test preparation courses.
+For our business-minded students, we have intensive ESL for Business classes.
+Our popular Premium Intensive English Program (PIEP) will help you to improve all aspects of your English skills quickly.

-In addition to our English courses, we also organize field trips, school events, and trips to nearby places such as Disney World, Key West, and the Everglades which takes only a short flight away (approximately 2 ½ hours).
-New York City is also a possible weekend destination!
+In addition to our English courses, we also organize field trips, school events, and trips to nearby places such as Disney World, Key West, and the Everglades which are only a short flight away (approximately 2 ½ hours).
+Even New York City is also a possible weekend destination!

 Although tourists generally consider Miami Beach to be part of Miami, it is in actuality its own municipality.
 Located on a barrier island east of Miami and Biscayne Bay, it is home to a large number of beach resorts and is one of the most popular spring break party destinations in the world.
-Because of its length, it is generally broken up into two or three districts, with South Beach being the more popular by far.
+Because of its length, it is generally broken up into two or three districts, with South Beach being the most popular.

 Miami Beach has been one of America's pre-eminent beach resorts for almost a century.
-The city has a rich history as being a trend-setting center of arts, culture and nightlife with the world famous nightclubs of the 1950s to the rich cultural life of today’s South Beach.
-Today, Miami Beach is a major international entertainment and cultural destination, with stronger entertainment, production, and arts communities than ever.
-As a world-class destination, Miami Beach offers several kinds of lodging options.
-The visitor can stay in a normal hotel or choose from a variety of Miami Beach vacation rentals, including beachfront condos.
+The city has a rich history as being a trend-setting center of arts, culture and nightlife.
+Today, Miami Beach is a major international entertainment and cultural destination, with strong entertainment, production, and arts communities.